Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

    `post reply` if `type: post_reply`,
    `username mention` if `type: username_mention`,
    ",
-   "dest","string","The username of the recipient.

-   If the message is a part of a message thread and the message was directed to a subreddit instead of a user, this field will contain the subreddit name, prefixed with `#`, instead."
    "body","string","The message content.

    If a comment message, it contains the body of the comment."
    "body_html","","HMTL of the `body` field."
-   "subreddit","string?","If a subreddit message, the name of the subreddit in which the message was from.

-   If a comment message, the name of the subreddit in which the comment was from.

-   Is `null` if a user message."
-   "likes","boolean?","Always `null` if a user message or subreddit message.
+   "likes","boolean?","Always `null` if a composed message.

    If a comment message, determines upvote direction.
 Same as the `likes` field on the :ref:`comment schema <comment-schema>`."
    "replies","string | object","A listing of replies to this message, or an empty string if there are no replies."
-   "score","integer","If a comment object, same as the `score` field on the :ref:`comment schema <comment-schema>`, otherwise if a user or subreddit message the value is `0`."
+   "score","integer","If a comment object, same as the `score` field on the :ref:`comment schema <comment-schema>`, otherwise if a composed message the value is `0`."
    "num_comments","integer?","If a comment message, same as the `num_comments` field on the :ref:`submission schema <submission-schema>`.

-   If a user message or subreddit message, value is `null`."
+   If a composed message, value is `null`."
-   "parent_id","string?","If a user or subreddit message, contains the full ID36 (prefixed with `t4_`) of the user or subreddit message in which this message was a reply to.
-If this message is not a reply to another message, the value is `null`.
+   "parent_id","string?","If a composed message, contains the full ID36 (prefixed with `t4_`) of the composed message in which this message was a reply to.
+If this message is not a reply to another message then the value is `null`.

    If a comment message, same as the `parent_id` field on the :ref:`comment schema <comment-schema>`."
    "subreddit_name_prefixed","string?","Is `null` if the `subreddit` field is `null`, else contains the value of the `subreddit` field prepended with `r/`."
    "new","boolean","Unread indicator.
 False if the message has been seen by the user."
-   "type","string","Value is `unknown` if a user or subreddit message.
+   "type","string","Value is `unknown` if a composed message.

    If a comment message, value is one of `comment_reply`, `post_reply`, or `username_mention`."
-   "was_comment","boolean","True if a comment message, false if a user or subreddit message."
+   "was_comment","boolean","True if a comment message, false if a composed message."
-   "context","","Empty string if user or subreddit message.
+   "context","string","Empty string if a composed message.

    If a comment message, the value is the path to the relevant comment.